-1. After starting the engine, return the choke knob to the halfway position.
-For approximately the first 5 minutes after starting, warm up the engine by operating at one fifth throttle or less.
-After the engine has warmed up, push the choke knob in fully.
+1. After starting the engine, place the gear shift lever in neutral.
+For approximately the first 3 minutes after starting, warm up the engine by operating at one fifth throttle or less.
+Otherwise, will shorten engine life.

-- If the choke knob is left pulled out after the engine starts, the engine will stall. - In the temperatures of -5 seconds after starting. - 2.
+- If the choke knob is left pulled out after the engine starts, the engine will stall. - In the temperatures of -5 °Or less, leave the choke knob pulled out fully for approximately 30 seconds after starting. - 2.
 Check for steady flow of water from the cooling water pilot hole.